Amine-jabote/Doctolib_Project2023/README.md

 # Doctolib_Project_2023

 This is the repository of the project we, Amine-jabote and Youssef-Sidqui, are creating for a subject called LO07, at the UTT university (France).
-The objective of the project is to make a .
+The objective of the project is to make an online booking platform for doctors, dentists, and other healthcare professionals.
+It is a website that connects patients with healthcare practitioners, allowing them to search for available appointments and book appointments online.

 ## Technologies used